 The CCM RFC (https://datatracker.ietf.org/doc/html/rfc3610) indicates that it is the nonce that must be unique.
 To differentiate the number spaces between PV1 data and PV1 management frames should the sentence relating to PN processing for PV1 frames be modified?

-“For PV1 MPDUs, the PN shall never repeat for a series of encrypted MPDUs using the same temporal key and TID/ACI.”
+“For PV1 MPDUs, the PN shall never repeat for a series of encrypted MPDUs using the same temporal key and CCM Nonce Flags field.”

 If that is acceptable there are other instances of the same or similar PV1 related text that would also need to change.